Soroptimist International of Central Solano County

 our solano county history

-Solano county Soroptimist International of Central Solano County was chartered on June 20, 2002 as a 501(c)(3) tax-exempt organization.
+Solano County Soroptimist International of Central Solano County was chartered on June 20, 2002 as a 501(c)(3) tax-exempt organization.
 The SI Central Solano club primarily supports the communities of Fairfield and Suisun City.

 Members volunteer their time and efforts on many projects and community-based programs which focus on providing women and girls with the necessary skills and resources to achieve productive, successful lives.